pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 ## Mandatory migration instructions for the SwiftUI beta SDK

-Pendo’s SwiftUI support is moving to GA and is now offered as part for the iOS native SDK.
+Pendo’s SwiftUI support is GA and its library is now merged into the iOS native SDK.
 The SwiftUI beta integration is no longer in use.
-If using SwiftUI beta support please move to the iOS native SDK integration as described in the table below:
+If using SwiftUI beta support, follow the instructions in the table to switch over to the iOS native SDK.

 <table border=2>
 <tr>